 - Be curious, inquire, and listen.
 Open your mind, heart, and will with others and explore.

 - Pay attention to your need to be right, have the answers, and/or control the situation.
 Let yourself experience feeling uncomfortable, confused, and out of control!

 - Pay attention to either/or dynamics, where either you get what you want, or others get what they want.
 This is an indicator of scarcity dynamics.

-- Share what you want as it feels right when there is space.
+- Share what you want if or when it feels right, when there is space.

 The process of Flipping in conversation gets easier over time.
 With practice, you'll be able to prepare fairly quickly, even in a moment.

 If you'd like to learn more about how to navigate the Best and Drama aspects of your True Self using the Flip, explore these resources: